 As a recipient of the prestigious Aga Khan Foundation Canada YPM Fellowship, she later worked alongside top reporters at Nation Media Group in East Africa, and in 2015, lectured a class of journalism hopefuls at Moi University in Nairobi about the trials of being an international journalist.

-Today, she is focused on media development at home in Canada, working with Indigenous reporters through Journalists for Human Rights, and providing workshops on tricks for investigating mis/disinformation online.
+Between 2018 and 2020, she focused on media development at home, working with Indigenous reporters in Canada through Journalists for Human Rights, and equipping East Coast journalists with tricks for investigating mis/disinformation online.

 Feel free to contact her with any project or story she may be interested in.